 💵 Budgeting & Money

-Major establishments take debit/credit cards, but smaller-scale accommodations, tourist sites and restaurants may only take cash.
-ATMs widely available, except for the more rural areas.
+Major establishments take debit/credit cards, but smaller-scale accommodations, tourist sites, and restaurants may only take cash.
+ATMs are widely available, except for the more rural areas.

 📰 Ukraine Travel Guides